srivennela2019/CarsDashboard/README.md

 ## Installation
 ### Front end Setup
-  - Please make sure you have the latest version of Angular installed
+  - Please make sure you have the latest version of Angular installed.
   - npm install
   - ng serve
   - Application should run on localhost:4200